 Partners III is a new state of the art, high tech facility on Centennial Campus devoted to nanotechnology research.
 Centennial Campus is viewed by many educators around the country as the campus of the future because of its a mixture of university, corporate, and government R&D facilities.
 Professors Stefan Franzen, Chris Gorman, Lin He, Dave Shultz, Ed Bowden, and Walter Weare and their research groups are located in Partners III.
 The chemistry research groups will occupy about 15,000 square feet of the 80,000 square foot Partners III facility, which is designed to house specialized nanoscience instruments that allow manipulation of single atoms.

 Fox Hall is Chemistry's new undergraduate science teaching laboratory.
 The department occupies 28,450 square feet of the 82,500 square foot building with laboratories, classrooms and a tutorial center.
 These facilities serve approximately 3,500 students per semester in both General (CH 102 and CH 202) and Organic Chemistry (CH 220L, CH 222, CH 224) laboratory courses.
 In addition, our Organic majors lab, CH 221M is also taught in Fox Hall.
-Lori Petrovich ( ) is the Director of General Chemistry Laboratory Program and Maria Gallardo-Williams ( ) is Director of the Organic Chemistry Services Program.
+Lori Petrovich ( ) is the Director of General Chemistry Laboratories and Maria Gallardo-Williams ( ) is Director of Undergraduate Organic Laboratories.
 Marcie Belisle ( ) is the Laboratory Supervisor for the General Chemistry labs.
+Melinda Box ( ) is the Laboratory Supervisor for the Organic Chemistry labs.